mzkmnk/eda-ts-v1/docs/guide/09-testing-strategy.md

       ✓ should throw error for empty items (1 ms)
       ✓ should throw error for negative price (1 ms)
       ✓ should throw error for zero quantity (1 ms)
+      ✓ should throw error for missing productId (1 ms) CreateOrderRequestSchema
+      ✓ should parse valid order (1 ms)
+      ✓ should fail for invalid order (1 ms)

  PASS  test/integration/order-service.test.ts
   Order Service Integration Tests